ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/1-Home.md

 3.)
 If your issue is not in the FAQ or Installation Guide, take the time to look around the Wiki (Especially if it's a gameplay related questions)

 4.)
 If your question is unanswered in our documentation, join our [Discord](https://discord.gg/43EhRjU).
 Some fixes that we have included there are not integrated to the wiki yet.
-Please look through our #poti-help, #fixes, #poti-bug-reports, in addition to looking through pins, announcements, and using the search function
+Please look through #listo-help and #listo-bug-reports, in addition to looking through pins, announcements, and using the search function

 5.)
-If after your searches you still cannot find your issue, make a help post in #poti-help on our discord and we will get to it as soon as possible!
+If after your searches you still cannot find your issue, make a help post in #listo-help on our discord and we will get to it as soon as possible!
 :::danger

 ## DO NOT ASK USERS IN THE BALDUR'S GATE 3 OR OTHER DISCORDS FOR HELP